Accessible Camping in Charente-Maritime

 Choosing an accessible campsite requires special attention to certain criteria to ensure your vacation is perfect.
 To find the right accessible mobile home in Charente-Maritime, a few practical tips can make all the difference.

-• No, the Tourisme et Handicap label certifies the accessibility of a place for at least two types of disabilities.
+No, the Tourism and Disability label certifies the accessibility of a location for at least two types of disabilities.
 Equipment levels may vary.
-You should always check the information on the campsite’s website or contact them directly to find out about available services and equipment.
+You should always check the information on the campsite’s website or contact them directly to find out about available services and facilities.

-• Accessible campsites have accessible pools equipped with water entry devices or hoists.
-This is a key point to fully enjoy an aquatic area during your vacation.
+PRM campsites have accessible pools equipped with water entry devices or patient lifts.
+This is a key feature for fully enjoying an aquatic area during your vacation.

-• The best way is to contact the campsite directly before booking.
-Asking for photos or floor plans will give you a precise idea of the layout.
+The best way is to contact the campsite directly before booking.
+Requesting photos or floor plans will give you a clear idea of the layout.